How To Automate Google Search With Python

 search(query, lang="fr")

-The only downside of this library is that it doesn’t give you the option to change the gTLDs of Google.
+The only downside of this library is that it doesn’t allow you to change the gTLDs of Google.
 But don’t worry, that is where our second Python library, “google,” comes into play.

-Let’s now make the code to automate Google searches a bit more comprehensive by leveraging the google Python library.
+Let’s make the code to automate Google searches more comprehensive by leveraging the google Python library.

 Also ReadHow To Make A Digital Clock In Python Using Tkinter